Can You Cheat in a General Election? Power Play and Manipulation in ‘Darklands’

 This month we released the English audiobook and ebook sequel to Niels Krause-Kjær’s bestselling political thriller ‘Solitaire’.
 Book 2 is entitled ‘Darklands’ and is the perfect fix for fans of TV shows like ‘House of Cards’ and ‘Borgen’.
-The first novel had massive success in Denmark and was adapted into the award-winning film “King’s Game” by Nikolaj Arcel, starring Anders W. Berthelsen, Søren Pilmark and Lars Mikkelsen.
+The first novel had massive success in Denmark and was adapted into the award-winning film “King’s Game” by Nikolaj Arcel, starring Anders W. Berthelsen, Søren Pilmark, and Lars Mikkelsen.

-In 2000, journalist and present-day TV host Niels Krause-Kjær shocked the whole country when he made his debut as author of an intense new political thriller.
-Following his time as the press chief for the Danish Conservative Party’s Parliamentary Group, he took to writing a novel that not only presented this fast-paced environment in the highest calibre, but also struck a chord in a fraught political landscape.
+In 2000, journalist and present-day TV host Niels Krause-Kjær shocked the whole country when he made his debut as the author of an intense new political thriller.
+Following his time as the press chief for the Danish Conservative Party’s Parliamentary Group, he took to writing a novel that not only presented this fast-paced environment in the highest calibre but also struck a chord in a fraught political landscape.

 19 years on from ‘Solitaire’

 Last year Saga brought you the long-awaited English digital formats of ‘Solitaire’, and we definitely wanted to spare you the 19-year wait that Danish readers had to endure for the sequel.
 When asked why a sequel was coming almost two decades later, Krause-Kjær commented “It is only now that the story has become a pressing matter – things have happened both in Denmark and in the West for a story to be written”.

 “When working on ‘Darklands’ I was thinking “what if the good guys – the ones with pleasant opinions, the ones who built our society, the ones we have trusted and continue to trust – what if the good guys become evil?”
 What would society then look like?
 I thought a little bit more about this, and then I wrote a novel about it.” the author explained.

 The result of the author’s 6-month work camp on a small island in the Mediterranean